micmejia/bible-dump/NKJV/Romans/Rom 12.md

 not lagging in diligence, fervent in spirit, serving the Lord;

 ###### 12
-rejoicing in hope, patient[^c] in tribulation, continuing steadfastly in prayer;
+rejoicing in hope, patient in tribulation, continuing steadfastly in prayer;

 ###### 13
-distributing to the needs of the saints, given[^d] to hospitality.
+distributing to the needs of the saints, given to hospitality.

 ###### 14
 Bless those who persecute you; bless and do not curse.